OS/2: OS/2 Warp 4 (1996)

+1996–2001: Downsizing

 A project was launched internally by IBM to evaluate the looming competitive situation with Microsoft Windows 95.
 Primary concerns included the major code quality issues in the existing OS/2 product (resulting in over 20 service packs, each requiring more diskettes than the original installation), and the ineffective and heavily matrixed development organization in Boca Raton (where the consultants reported that "basically, everybody reports to everybody") and Austin.

 That study, tightly classified as "Registered Confidential" and printed only in numbered copies, identified untenable weaknesses and failures across the board in the Personal Systems Division as well as across IBM as a whole.
 This resulted in a decision being made at a level above the Division to cut over 95% of the overall budget for the entire product line, end all new development (including Workplace OS), eliminate the Boca Raton development lab, end all sales and marketing efforts of the product, and lay off over 1,300 development individuals (as well as sales and support personnel). $990 million had been spent in the last full year.
 Warp 4 became the last distributed version of OS/2.

-2001: Fading out
+2001–2006: Discontinuation and end-of-life

 Although a small and dedicated community remains faithful to OS/2, OS/2 failed to catch on in the mass market and is little used outside certain niches where IBM traditionally had a stronghold.
 For example, many bank installations, especially automated teller machines, run OS/2 with a customized user interface; French SNCF national railways used OS/2 1.x in thousands of ticket selling machines.
 Telecom companies such as Nortel used OS/2 in some voicemail systems.
 Also, OS/2 was used for the host PC used to control the Satellite Operations Support System equipment installed at NPR member stations from 1994 to 2007, and used to receive the network's programming via satellite.

-Although IBM began indicating shortly after the release of Warp 4 that OS/2 would eventually be withdrawn, the company did not end support until December 31, 2006.
-Sales of OS/2 stopped on December 23, 2005.
+Although IBM began indicating shortly after the release of Warp 4 that OS/2 would eventually be withdrawn, the company did not end support until December 31, 2006, with sales of OS/2 stopping on December 23, 2005.
 The latest IBM OS/2 Warp version is 4.52, which was released for both desktop and server systems in December 2001.

 IBM is still delivering defect support for a fee.
 IBM urges customers to migrate their often highly complex applications to e-business technologies such as Java in a platform-neutral manner.
 Once application migration is completed, IBM recommends migration to a different operating system, suggesting Linux as an alternative.